 - 1. The first 1,630 feet of Runway 32 shall be closed to non-participating aircraft requiring use of the relocated threshold (8,100 feet remaining).
 Runway 14 will be closed. - 2.
-When the field is IFR, SVFR clearance is required for Mk-7 aircraft.
+When the field is IMC, SVFR clearance is required for Mk-7 aircraft.
 If weather conditions or traffic preclude SVFR operations, Mk-7 aircraft may be vectored in the GCA pattern to decision height or missed approach point on the project frequency (281.75 or 340.2 MHz). - 3.
 When the active runway is 14 in accordance with paragraph 3.6.4, Mk-7 operations are not authorized and the Mk-7 gear shall not be rigged.

-8.7.2 Mk-7 Operating Procedures.
+8.7.2 MK-7 OPERATING PROCEDURES.

 - 1. Arresting gear #3 (i.e., the E-28 short field gear) shall be de-rigged and pulled clear of the runway. - 2.
-A crash truck will be posted at the Mk-7 site. - 3.
-Mk-7 gear and the centerline camera will be installed. - 4.
+A crash truck will be posted at the Mk-7 site.

+- 3. Mk-7 gear will be rigged.
+If installed, a centerline camera will be marked with a flashing red light, approximately 250' short of the arresting gear. - 4.
 Two-way radio communications between the Tower and Mk-7 personnel shall be maintained.
 The LSO will give all "clear deck" and "foul deck" calls on project frequency (281.75 or 340.2 MHz).
 Additionally, a set of red and green lights located at the LSO platform aid in determining clear/foul deck status. - 5.
 Taxi clearances will be issued so as to keep non-project aircraft clear of Mk-7 equipment.
 All departing aircraft shall be instructed to back taxi from the intersection of Runways 6 and 32.